Hakky54/log-captor/README.md

 # Introduction
 Hey, hello there 👋 Welcome, you are ![visitors](https://visitor-badge.glitch.me/badge?page_id=https://github.com/Hakky54/log-captor) I hope you will like this library ❤️

-LogCaptor is a library which will enable you to easily capture logging entries for unit testing purposes.
+LogCaptor is a library which will enable you to easily capture logging entries for unit and integration testing purposes.

 Do you want to capture the console output?
 Please have a look at [ConsoleCaptor](https://github.com/Hakky54/console-captor).